pransh15/generic-content/files/about/about.md

 - Sr. Technical Writer and Developer Advocate
 - ![Profile picture of Estelle](https://mdn.dev/generic-content/about/profiles/owd/estelle-309x309@1x.jpg)
 - [@estelle](https://github.com/estelle)
 - Estelle Weyl is a Sr. Technical Writer and Developer Advocate on the Open Web Docs team.
-She is a frontend engineer , writing CSS, JS and HTML since 1999.
+She is a frontend engineer, writing CSS, JS and HTML since 1999.
 Estelle has always been a web standardista, advocating for a free, accessible, and performant web.
 Estelle has been documenting and teaching web standards since 2007, writing numerous books, blogs, and tutorials.
 She’s typing with her cat (who thinks he's a dog) and dog (who thinks she's a cat) in San Francisco.

 </team-member>
 <team-member>